ibm-messaging/mq-metric-samples/TUNING.md

 The tradeoff here is that newly-defined queues may not have any metrics reported until this interval expires.

 The messages created by the queue manager ought to be non-persistent.
 There is no real value in preserving them across a restart.
-Check that the model queues, or explicitly-configured reply queues, have `DEFPSIST(NO)`.
+Check that the configured reply queues, whether model or local queues, have `DEFPSIST(NO)`.

 ## Dividing the workload
 One further approach that you might like to consider, though I wouldn't usually recommend it, is to have two or more